MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/_usbref/index.md

 - IOCTL_USB_RESET_HUB

-## USB dual-role controller reference
+## Dual-role controller driver reference

 A USB driver for a dual-role controller can behave as a host controller or a function controller depending on the hardware to which it is connected.
 These controllers are common on mobile devices and allow for connections to PCs, as well as USB peripherals like keyboards and mice.
 A mobile device can behave as a peripheral when it is connected to a PC, allowing you to transfer files between your PC and the mobile device.
 In that scenario, the controller on the device operates in the function role.
 Conversely, the controller can operate in the host role when connected to USB peripherals like storage drives, keyboard, mice.